FindMySchool LogoFindMySchool

 The school has experienced considerable change.
 In the 1960s, owing to overcrowding, a boys' school was built separately at Bradfield Road while girls remained on Newton Road.
 The two remained apart for thirty years until 1991, when they merged back into one co-educational body on the original girls' site.
 That merger happened deliberately: today, mixed-gender education is central to how the school operates.

 Mr T Kennedy-Fowler leads the school as headteacher.
 Under his leadership, the school has maintained its academic reputation while developing pastoral structures that recognise the pressures of selective education.
 The school's values, Pride, Participation, and Empathy, frame daily life.
-The admissions process itself (with over 6.25 applications per place for Year 7 entry) means the peer group arrives with unusually high ability and, in many cases, significant tutoring preparation behind them.
+The Year 7 admissions process itself, combining entrance testing with the current Trafford coordinated admissions timetable, means the peer group arrives with unusually high ability and, in many cases, significant tutoring preparation behind them.

-In 2024, the school achieved an average Attainment 8 score of 75.9, well above the England average of 45.9.
-These figures place Urmston Grammar 172nd for GCSE results (FindMySchool ranking), positioning it comfortably in the elite tier in England at top 4%.
-Locally, the school ranks 5th among Manchester schools.
+In the 2024-25 / 2025 dataset, the school achieved an average Attainment 8 score of 71.7.
+These figures place Urmston Grammar 278th out of 3,895 schools for GCSE academic outcomes (FindMySchool ranking), positioning it comfortably in the elite tier in England at top 8%.
+Locally, the school ranks 7th among Manchester schools on the secondary ranking.

-The breakdown reveals the selective intake at work: 49% of all GCSE grades awarded were 9 or 8, with 73% achieving grades 9-7 overall.
-By contrast, the England average for grades 9-7 sits at 54%.
-This 19%age point gap underscores how markedly higher the attainment is here compared to mainstream schools.
+The breakdown reveals the selective intake at work: 38% of all published GCSE grades awarded were 9 or 8, with 62% achieving grades 9-7 overall.
+This remains a markedly high-attainment profile compared with the broader secondary landscape.

 The school's sustained performance in the English Baccalaureate is equally striking.
-In 2024, 89% of pupils achieved grades 5 or above across the five-subject EBacc combination (English, maths, science, history/geography, and languages).
-The average EBacc APS score of 7.39 exceeds the England average of 4.08 significantly.
+In the 2024-25 / 2025 dataset, 84.2% of pupils achieved grades 5 or above across the five-subject EBacc combination (English, maths, science, history/geography, and languages).
+The average EBacc APS score is 7.0.
 Progress 8 of +0.88 indicates students make above-average progress from their KS2 starting points, despite arriving already high-attaining.

 A-level results sustain the academic trajectory.
-In 2024, 13% of grades achieved the top A* mark, with a further 26% securing A grades, meaning two-thirds of all A-level entries reached A*-B. The school ranks 441st in England for A-level performance (FindMySchool ranking), placing it within the top 17% and 6th in Manchester.
+In 2025, 10% of grades achieved the top A* mark, with a further 30% securing A grades, and 80% of all A-level entries reached A*-B. The school ranks 373rd out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking), placing it within the top 15% and 7th in Manchester.

 These figures reflect a continued climb.
 Internal data suggests A*-B grades have improved year-on-year, with 2023 recording the highest percentage to date.
 Across subjects, results tend to be strongest in traditional academic disciplines: sciences consistently produce strong outcomes, as do languages (reflecting the school's formal Language College status) and English.